Doctor of Psychology in Clinical Psychology (PsyD Degree)

 The first two years of the program emphasize study in the scientific foundations of psychology and an introduction to clinical theory and practice.
 As the student advances in the program, the emphasis shifts toward application of basic knowledge through integration of these areas in clinical practice.
 Professional training in assessment and psychotherapy begins in the first year with coursework and simulated psychotherapy, clinical training continues incrementally throughout the program, culminating in the clinical internship during the fifth year.

-All students receive foundational training and are given the optional opportunity to couple it with specialized training in one of our three tracks:
+All students receive foundational training and are given the optional opportunity to couple it with specialized training in one of our three tracks.
+In addition to the requirements of the Generalist Track you must complete the following in each specialized training:

 Clinical Training